Words by Simon Difford

-Falernum (pronounced 'Fah-Learn-Um') is a sweet liqueur or syrup (alcoholic or non-alcoholic) from the Caribbean which is used to sweeten and flavour cocktails.
+Falernum (pronounced 'Fah-Learn-Um') is a sweet liqueur from Barbados.
 Syrupy in consistency, falernum is always made with lime and sugar but is usually also flavoured with ingredients such as cloves, nutmeg, cinnamon, ginger and almonds.
-It can be clear or have a light green/yellow to golden amber tint.
+Often used in cocktails, falernum can be clear or have a light green/yellow to golden amber tint.